haller-group/SSMLearn/README.md

 We have included a demonstration of SSM identification on the following examples.

+- Oscillator chain: *n* degrees of freedom with trajectories on or off specific SSMs;
 - Von Kármán straight beam in 2D: geometrically nonlinear finite element model from SSMTool, with reduced order models constructed using different observables;
+- Brake-Reuss beam: benchmark system for the dynamics of jointed structures, data from experimental measurements (DIC and accelerometers);
+- Resonant double beam: structure with a 1:2 internal resonance, data from laser vibrometry;
 - Vortex Shedding behind a cylinder: data from CFD simulations, projected on a low-dimensional linear subspace of the phase space;
 - Liquid sloshing of a water tank: data from experimental measurements.